Do you have an anode bag for your underground propane tank?

 How long does an anode bag last?

-When you get a professional gas tank inspection (regular inspections are required by the state of Arizona), the person doing the testing will likely put a tag on the tank to record dates and specifics.
+When you get a professional inspection (regular inspections are required by the state of Arizona), the person doing the testing will likely put a tag on the tank to record dates and specifics.
 These types of inspections should be done at least every three years.

 When an inspection is done, and there is a problem, your natural gas professionals will move on with further testing, and proper cathodic protection will be replaced where needed.
 The gas professional should give the customer a proper quote before moving forward with any installations or replacements.